TempoBeatDownbeat/tutorial/_sources/ch3_going_deep/dnns.md

 Intuitively, TCNs perform convolutions across sub-sampled input representations and are good at learning sequential/temporal structure, since they retain the parallelisation property of standard CNNs but can handle much more context.
 Besides, TCNs can be trained far more efficiently than a RNN, LSTM or GRU from a computational perspective, and with much less number of weights.
+Given this advantages, TCNs are taking over these recurrent networks in many sequential tasks.

 ```{admonition} SPOILER ALERT!!
 :class: dropdown